Trumpcoin Price Tops $0.0516 (TRUMP)

 - BigCoin (HUGE) traded flat against the dollar and now trades at $0.0000 or 0.00000000 BTC.

-Trumpcoin is a proof-of-stake (PoS) coin that uses the Blake hashing algorithm.
+TRUMP is a proof-of-stake (PoS) coin that uses the Blake hashing algorithm.
 Trumpcoin’s total supply is 18,000,000 coins and its circulating supply is 6,604,387 coins.
+The Reddit community for Trumpcoin is https://reddit.com/r/trumpcoin and the currency’s Github account can be viewed here.
+Trumpcoin’s official website is www.trumpcoin.com.
 Trumpcoin’s official Twitter account is @trumpcoinww and its Facebook page is accessible here.
-Trumpcoin’s official website is www.trumpcoin.com.
-The Reddit community for Trumpcoin is https://reddit.com/r/trumpcoin and the currency’s Github account can be viewed here.

 Buying and Selling Trumpcoin

-It is usually not presently possible to buy alternative cryptocurrencies such as Trumpcoin directly using US dollars.
-Investors seeking to trade Trumpcoin should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Trumpcoin using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Trumpcoin directly using U.S. dollars.
+Investors seeking to trade Trumpcoin should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Trumpcoin using one of the aforementioned exchanges.

 Receive News & Updates for Trumpcoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Trumpcoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.